-Ranking second on the Global Peace Index 2018*, New Zealand is undoubtedly one of the safest countries in the world.
+Ranking second on the Global Peace Index 2018, New Zealand is undoubtedly one of the safest countries in the world.
 All universities and colleges in New Zealand pay extreme attention to the safety of their students on campus.
-As an international student, you will have access to various points of contacts for any kind of emergency.
-Do not worry, 24-hour security is provided at most campuses.
+As an international student, you’ll have access to various points of contacts for any kind of emergency.
+Worry not, 24-hour security is provided at most campuses.

 Contact your university security service

-If, at any point of time, you feel unsafe in and around your campus or accommodation, do not hesitate to get in touch with your college authorities.
+If, at any point of time, you feel unsafe in and around you campus or accommodation, don’t hesitate to get in touch with your college authorities.

 Some other emergency contact numbers you should have saved are:

 - For medical emergencies: 0800 611 116

 - Reach the Language Line’’ if you face difficulty communicating in English with the New Zealand Police on 0800 656 656.
 This service is available from 9.00 a.m. to 6.00 p.m.
 Monday to Friday and Saturday between 9.00 am to 2.00 p.m.